MyTooliT/ICOc/Documentation/Development.md

 The following text describes some of the measures we should take to keep the software stable.

-Please only push your changes to the `master` branch, if you think there are no new bugs or regressions.
-The `master` branch **should always contain a working version of the software**.
+Please only push your changes to the `main` branch, if you think there are no new bugs or regressions.
+The `main` branch **should always contain a working version of the software**.
 Please **always run**

 - the **automatic test** (`make run`) for **every supported OS** (Linux, macOS, Windows) and
 - the **manual tests** on Windows

-before you push to the `master` branch.
+before you push to the `main` branch.

 ### Code Checks